-Recode’s team created a site-built composting toilet code with options for urine diversion for IAPMO’s 2015 Green Supplement to the Uniform Plumbing Code.
+Recode’s Composting Toilet Code Committee created a site-built composting toilet code with options for urine diversion for IAPMO’s 2015 Green Supplement to the Uniform Plumbing Code.

-The 2015 Green Supplement is also serving as the foundation for WE-Stand 2017, IAPMO’s upcoming National Standard for water efficiency and sanitation.
+The 2015 Green Supplement was the basis for WE-Stand 2017 Water Efficiency Standard, IAPMO’s released in May 2018 as a National Standard for water efficiency and sanitation.
 IAPMO is a plumbing and mechanical industry group whose codes have been adopted by jurisdictions worldwide.

-Huge thanks to editor Mathew Lippincott and the entire working group that collaborated on this project:
+Huge thanks to Committee Chair and Editor Mathew Lippincott and the entire working group that collaborated on this project: